Sainsbury’s and Nectar announce the tastiest fads for 2022 in “What the Nation Ate.”

 As Nectar’s Year in Review returns for digital consumers on the Nectar app tomorrow, Sainsbury’s and Nectar have today revealed the culinary fads that swept the nation in 2022.
-Beginning in 2022, customers may anticipate receiving a personalised breakdown of their buying preferences, along with a list of their top three most frequent purchases.
-The business has identified customer shopping trends from the previous year using data from 17.6* million Nectar customers.
+Beginning in 2022, customers may anticipate receiving a personalized breakdown of their buying preferences, along with a list of their top three most frequent purchases.
+The business has identified customer shopping trends from the previous year using data from 17.6 million Nectar customers.

-As 2022 got underway, more people participated in dry January, and purchases of alcohol-free goods increased by 20% year.
+As 2022 got underway, more people participated in dry January, and purchases of alcohol-free goods increased by 20% year over year.
 Veganuary was also well-liked, with purchases of vegan goods increasing by over 9% from 2021 to 2022.

 The country joined together in June to commemorate the late Her Majesty Queen Elizabeth II’s Platinum Jubilee.
-Over the long weekend, scones were a must-have item on the menu at street parties where families, friends, and neighbours gathered.
+Over the long weekend, scones were a must-have item on the menu at street parties where families, friends, and neighbors gathered.
 With around 95,000 consumers purchasing a package on the first day of the Jubilee Weekend alone, a victorious 1,167,000 scones were devoured!

 The remainder of the summer provided many more occasions for celebration, with shoppers purchasing 341,000 pots of cream and 3.5 million pieces of strawberries at Wimbledon.
-Customers purchased almost 900,000 bags of crisps and nuts, over 125,000 dips, and about 1.5 million bottles and cans of beer on the day of the final to celebrate the England Women’s Football team finally winning!
+Customers purchased almost 900,000 bags of crisps and nuts, over 125,000 dips, and about 1.5 million bottles and cans of beer on the day of the final to celebrate the England women’s football team finally winning!

 By purchasing a pumpkin, approximately 800,000 people did so this year, an increase of 6% from the previous year.
 The first week of November saw hot chocolate stations become a trend on Instagram, which got people thinking about winter warmers.
 Over 190,000 pots of hot chocolate and more than 18,000 packages of marshmallows were purchased, showing that consumers were strongly behind this trend.